clearquotetech/cq-android-sdk/README.md

 rootProject.name = "<your app project name>"
 include ':app'

- If it is an older project (without settings.gradle) then, Add jitpack in build.gradle (Project level)
+**        If It is a older project(without settings.gradle) then, Add jitpack in build.gradle (Project level) **

  // Top-level build file where you can add configuration options common to all sub-projects/modules. buildscript {
    repositories {
        mavenLocal()